Pricing Blog Compare Glossary

 First, fix the underlying issue (stop spam, secure your server, implement authentication).
 Then visit the blacklist's website and submit a delisting request.
 Some blacklists automatically delist after 24-72 hours of clean behavior.

-These are email authentication protocols: SPF (Sender Policy Framework) verifies authorized sending IPs, DKIM (DomainKeys Identified Mail) adds a digital signature, and DMARC (Domain-based Message Authentication) specifies handling policies.
+These are email authentication protocols: SPF (Sender Policy Framework) verifies authorized sending IPs, DKIM (DomainKeys Identified Mail) adds a digital signature, and DMARC specifies handling policies.
 All help prevent blacklisting.

 Check weekly if you send regular emails, or daily for high-volume senders.
-Set up automated monitoring to receive instant alerts when you're blacklisted.
+Set up automated monitoring to receive instant alerts when you are blacklisted.
 Early detection allows faster remediation and minimal impact on deliverability.

 No. Major blacklists like Spamhaus, SORBS, and SpamCop are more widely used by email providers.
 Being listed on these has a bigger impact on deliverability.
 Smaller or less reputable blacklists may have less strict criteria and fewer consequences.